🔍 공개 퀴즈 검색

 What is cause and effect structure?

-1. Describing details
+1. Describing details about a topic

 2. Showing how one event leads to another ✓

-3. Listing examples
+3. Listing examples of something

-4. Comparing two things
+4. Comparing two different things

 Which signal word indicates cause?